 Making the Ratatouille

 - After he cut up the veggies and supervised my youngest daughter stripping the thyme off the stems and peeling the ginger, he starting by sautéing the onion, carrot and celery in some butter and oil.

-Next he added the ginger, garlic, cognac, apple and fresh thyme and continued cooking until the vegetables were crisp-tender and most of the cognac had cooked off.
+- Next he added the ginger, garlic, cognac, apple and fresh thyme and continued cooking until the vegetables were crisp-tender and most of the cognac had cooked off.
 (You don't want to over cook the veggies).

 - He has worked with induction burners before and explained to me the need to be very careful not to burn the bottom of my pans because the induction burners cook much hotter than traditional gas stove tops.